 If you experience nausea, vomiting, and diarrhea, but none of the above flu symptoms, you probably have a bacterial infection in your digestive tract.
 The “stomach flu” really isn’t the flu at all.
 Kids are more likely to experience gastrointestinal problems with the flu than are adults.

 When and how can I get my flu shot?

 For those of us north of the equator, late summer or early fall is the optimal time to get vaccinated against influenza.
 The CDC recommends you get your shot by the end of October.
 Sensitive, the elderly, and infants may need their vaccinations spread over two doses, and the course is best begun in late August or early September.
 You can still benefit from the flu shot anytime during the season, though, so if you missed the ideal window, it’s not too late.

 The flu shot only lasts about four months, so be sure to get re-vaccinated every year.
 You can get your flu shot at large pharmacies or neighborhood walk-in clinics, but we recommend you come in to see us at Hudson Physicians.
 Some people aren’t good candidates for the shot, and your doctor may prescribe an alternative vaccination program.

-The flu is serious business, see our locations in the Hudson area and a range of hours for your convenience.
-But nothing is more convenient than protecting yourself and your family against the flu this season.
+See our locations and a range of hours for your convenience.
+Protect you and your family against the flu this season.